 What do I need for fantastic soup in the Instant Pot?

-- If you want to make blended soups in your Instant Pot, think butternut squash, or other blended vegetable soups, you will want an Immersion Blender.
+- If you want to make blended soups in your Instant Pot, think of butternut squash or other blended vegetable soups, you will wish to an Immersion Blender.

-- I also keep lots of vegetable stock, chicken stock, and beef stock on hand.
+- I also keep many vegetables, chicken, and beef stocks on hand.
 I love making soup out of leftovers, and most soup recipes call for a stock of some sort.